BACKPACKERS GUIDE TO LAKE LOUISE

 It is easy to see why Lake Louise is lauded as one of the top destinations for backpackers: the famous Chateau, Lake Agnes and its charming teahouse, snow sports, and endless hikes are all on offer.
 As Lonely Planet puts it… ‘Lake Louise isn’t about dodging other tourists.
 It’s about viewing what should be everyone’s god-given right to see.’

 The Fairmont Chateau Lake Louise is a luxurious 4 star hotel with breathtaking views of Lake Louise and the Victoria Glacier.
-Travelers are encouraged to wander the lobby and surrounding shops and cafes, and if time allows you can also be pampered in their day spa!
+Travellers are encouraged to wander the lobby and surrounding shops and cafes, and we’ll buy you a drink if you’re able to sneak upstairs to the top floor and convince one of the cleaning staff to let you into an empty room to snap a photo out the window!
+Note: free drink not actually included.

 Lake Louise Highlights: